RajayR2000/KVStore/README.md

 #### How to use?
 #### Prerequisites
+1. Java JDK.
-1.You need to download the json-jar file from https://code.google.com/archive/p/org-json-java/downloads.
+2. You need to download the json-jar file from https://code.google.com/archive/p/org-json-java/downloads.

 ###### Step 1:
 Clone this repository to any desired location on your system: